tigera-cs/quickstart-self-service/modules/kibana-denied-flows.md

 # Using Kibana to Identify Denied Flows

 The `Tigera Secure EE Flow Logs` dashboard can be used to filter denied flow logs in Kibana.
+The flow filtering options can be used to narrow down specifi flows.

 ![kibana-block-flows](images/kibana-block-flows.gif)

-## Denied flow from `monitoring-pod`
+## Denied flows from `monitoring-pod`

 ### `monitoring` to `hipstershop`